Zay2123/Uncovering-Expression-Patterns-in-Lupus/README.md

 - DEGs identified using empirical Bayes modeling

 ## Key Findings
-- No clear separation of gene expression patterns between groups
+- No clear separation of gene expression patterns between groups.
 - Immune and interferon-response genes were slighlty upregulated in SLE